Distilled Thompson Sampling: Practical and Efficient Thompson Sampling via Imitation Learning: Introduction

 \section{Introduction}

 In the past decade, Thompson sampling~\citep{Thompson33} has emerged as a powerful algorithm for contextual bandit problems.
 The underlying principle is simple: an action is chosen with probability proportional to it being optimal under the current posterior distribution.
-Driven by the algorithm's strong empirical performance~\citep{Scott10, ChapelleLi11, MayLe11} and rigorous performance guarantees~\citep{KaufmannKoMu12, AgrawalGo13a, AgrawalGo13b, GopalanMaMa14,HondaTa14, RussoVa14c, AbeilleLa17}, Thompson sampling has gained popularity in a broad range of applications including revenue management~\citep{FerreiraSiWa18}, internet advertising~\citep{GraepelCaBoHe10, AgarwalLoTrXiZh14, SchwartzBrFa17}, and recommender systems~\citep{KawaleBuKvTrCh15}.
+Driven by the algorithm's strong empirical performance~\citep{Scott10, ChapelleLi11, MayLe11}, many authors have recently established rigorous performance guarantees~\citep{KaufmannKoMu12, AgrawalGo13a, AgrawalGo13b, GopalanMaMa14,HondaTa14, RussoVa14c, AbeilleLa17}.
+Thompson sampling is increasingly being applied to a broad range of applications including revenue management~\citep{FerreiraSiWa18}, internet advertising~\citep{GraepelCaBoHe10, AgarwalLoTrXiZh14, SchwartzBrFa17}, and recommendation systems~\citep{KawaleBuKvTrCh15}.

-Despite its conceptual simplicity and strong performance, Thompson sampling can be difficult to deploy.
-Concretely, choosing an action with Thompson sampling consists of two steps: \emph{posterior sampling} and \emph{optimization}. \emph{Posterior sampling} requires evaluating a potentially large number of actions from a well-calibrated probabilistic model.
-Uncertainty calibration is crucial for empirical performance~\citep{RiquelmeTuSn18}, since a well-calibrated model allows optimally trading off exploration and exploitation.
-In this regard, large-scale (probabilistic) machine learning models based on deep networks show much promise as they can adaptively learn good feature representations.
-However, sampling from these probabilistic models can be demanding in terms of both computation and memory.
-While approximate inference methods with better runtime characteristics exist, they tend to produce poorly calibrated uncertainty estimates that translate into poorer empirical performance on bandit tasks~\citep{RiquelmeTuSn18}.
+Despite its conceptual simplicity and strong performance, Thompson sampling can be difficult to deploy in practice.
+Thompson sampling consists of two steps: \emph{posterior sampling} and \emph{optimization}. \emph{Posterior sampling} requires evaluating a potentially large number of actions from a well-calibrated probabilistic model.
+Accurately calibrating uncertainty is important for optimally trading off exploration and exploitation, and is critical to practical performance~\citep{RiquelmeTuSn18}.
+Large-scale probabilistic machine learning models based on deep networks show much promise as they can adaptively learn good feature representations for uncertainty calibration~\citep{WangYe20}.
+However, sampling from these probabilistic models can be demanding in terms of computation and memory.
+While approximate inference methods with better runtime characteristics exist, they often produce poorly calibrated uncertainty estimates that lead to poorer empirical performance~\citep{RiquelmeTuSn18}.
 The second step, \emph{optimization}, solves for a reward-optimizing action under the posterior sample.
-This can be prohibitively computationally expensive when the action space is large or continuous.
-For example, an advertising platform deciding to match advertisers to users has to solve combinatorial optimization problems in real-time in order to run Thompson sampling~\citep{Mas-ColellWhGr95}.
+This can also be prohibitively expensive when the action space is large or continuous.
+For example, an advertising platform that matches advertisers to users at each time period has to solve combinatorial optimization problems real-time in order to run Thompson sampling~\citep{Mas-ColellWhGr95}.